Salt & Wind Travel

 Identify The Food’s Primary Flavor

-If you cook, you’re used to tasting your food and balancing its main flavors (i.e., acid, bitter, sweet, salt, sour, spicy, umami).
+If you cook, you’re accustomed to tasting your food and balancing its primary flavors (i.e., acid, bitter, sweet, salty, sour, spicy, and umami).
 So do the same here!
-While a classic Cheese Soufflé‘s flavors are salt and fat, a traditional coconut curry will be spice, fat, and salt.

 Choose To Complement or Contrast